Your Privacy

 • additions or reductions to your household; and

 You have the right to request that incorrect data is corrected, blocked from sharing, erased or destroyed.
-This may not always be possible and we will let you know the reasons if your request cannot be met.
+This may not always be possible, we will let you know the reasons if your request cannot be met.

 NPH will not keep information for longer than is necessary.

-There are specific legal requirements which NPH must comply with and which vary according to each document type.
+There are specific legal requirements which NPH must comply with, and which may result in the information being kept for longer periods than would be expected.

-NPH has a Data Retention Policy and Schedule to make sure that your information is destroyed within the appropriate timescale - a copy of the policy is available on request.
+NPH has a Data Retention and Destruction Policy to make sure that your information is destroyed within the appropriate timescale – a copy of the policy is available on request.

 We may anonymise your personal data (so it can no longer be associated with you) for research or statistical purpose.
 In this case we may use the information indefinitely without further notice to you.